The Ballad of Songbirds and Snakes: Critical response

 The Daily Telegraph reviewer criticized it as "not the most promising opening [fans expected]" and said that Collins should "stick to plucky heroes and dazzling plot-twists".
 She wrote that "when it comes to writing the murkiest backwaters of the human psyche, Collins is fathoms out of her depth".
 Darren Franich from Entertainment Weekly said, "The storytelling itself trends desperate at times.
 Chapters close on violent cliffhangers that edge into parody," and that "there are too many folk music interludes [and] some ludicrous franchise callbacks" but overall it "is a major work with major flaws, but it sure gives you a lot to chew on", ultimately giving it a grade of B−.
-Annalisa Quinn of NPR panned the novel overall, feeling that Coriolanus is ultimately a "flat, wily sociopath," whereas the character of Katniss Everdeen allowed for contradiction and that while The Ballad of Songbirds and Snakes tells us what we should think.
+Annalisa Quinn of NPR panned the novel overall, feeling that Coriolanus is ultimately a "flat, wily sociopath," whereas the character of Katniss Everdeen was allowed contradiction, and that The Ballad of Songbirds and Snakes instead tells us what we should think.

 Amazon designated the title an "Amazon Best Book of May 2020."
 Reviewer Seira Wilson of Amazon Book Review stated "It's been a decade since Mockingjay, the final book in the Hunger Games trilogy, was published and fans are going to be thrilled with Suzanne Collins' unexpected prequel, The Ballad of Songbirds and Snakes.
 This novel has been under serious lockdown, so all that can be said until May 19 is that it begins on the day of the reaping for the tenth annual Hunger Games, and an eighteen-year-old Coriolanus Snow is mentoring the underdog tribute from District 12.
 Prepare to read this in book one sitting because you won't be able to put it down."